furesoft/Slithin/README.md

 * Plugin support to enable new cloud providers/tools/etc

 # This is a beta, so use it on your own risk

+# Contribution

+Everyone is welcome to contribute.
+I am looking especially for people who can implement the new rM6 format.
+But other contributions are alwys welcome.